Exhilarating Winter Activities at Lake Placid Lodge

 Olympic Bobsled Rides

 Ride with a professional driver and brakeman down one of America's only Olympic bobsled track in the summer and winter.
 Start at the half-mile and ride the famous Zigzag turn.
 Please see Guest Services for times and schedules.

 Take the eight-passenger Cloudsplitter Gondola from the base to the top of Little Whiteface.
 This 15 minute ride to 3,676 feet overlooks the Ausable River and Adirondack High Peaks.
 An observation deck awaits you at the top.

 Ride down the 50-foot tower and across frozen Mirror Lake.
 The Lake Placid toboggan chute provides all the fun!
-In addition, the Lodge also provides complimentary sleds and toboggans for use around the property.
+In addition, the Lodge also provides sleds and toboggans for use around the property.